antonlabz/KantOS/README.md

 # Installation

+**To install the default theme:**

 - Place the downloaded ZIP file into the `Themes` folder of your SD card
 - Apply the theme by going to `Apps > Themes`

+**To install the alt version:**

+- Extract the downloaded ZIP file
+- Copy the images instead the `alt-skin` folder
+- Past them into the `skin` folder to replace the existing ones
+- Place the entire folder into the `Themes` folder of your SD card and apply the theme

 # How is the alt version different?

 The original design is based off the muOS theme which has the 3 primary menus as buildings, while the remaining menus are more minimal 'material' icons.